makannew/Big-Numbers/README.md

 This repo is compiled by [Makan Edrisi](https://github.com/makannew)

 ## How to use
-By adding "BigNumber.h" and "BigNumber.cpp" to a progect we can define BigNumber variables like regular int or double variables.
+By adding "BigNumber.h" and "BigNumber.cpp" to a project we can define BigNumber variables like regular int or double variables.
+The example below shows how it works:
 ```
 #include "stdafx.h"
 #include <iostream>